tech-greedy/singularity/README.md

 If the error is consistent, you will need to dig into the root cause of what have gone wrong.
 It could be incorrectly configured permission or DNS resolver, etc. You can find more details in `/var/log/syslog`.

 ### Installation failed when using root
-Avoid using root, or try the fix below
+Avoid using root, or try the fix below.
 ```shell
 chown -R $(whoami) ~/
 npm config set unsafe-perm true